Ancient-Wisdom.Co.Uk

 The temple of Amon Ra at Karnak was considered the geodetic navel of of ancient Egypt.
 It is located exactly 2/7th's of the way from the Equator to the pole.
 Other ancient sites also appear to conform to this theory such as Delphi (3/7th's), and the Silbury/Avebury complex (5/7th's).

-Menhir Facts - Menhirs and standing stones in Europe were placed into the ground, which means that they are actually considerably longer than they appear.
+Menhirs and standing stones in Europe were placed into the ground, which means that they are obviously considerably longer than they appear.

-It is now considered reasonable to include an extra 20% in length below the ground (although this figure varies, it stands as a reasonable estimate in unknown circumstances).
+It is reasonable to include an extra 20% in length below the ground.

 Refs: Daily Telegraph News (8 April 2003); The Scotsman (17 April 2003), The Guardian (18 April 2003)